FikraDev/my-learning-track/Linux/linux-networking.md

 Check man pages for more options with ethtool.

-**NIC Bonding**: also known as network bonding, is defined as the aggregation or combination of multiple NICs into a single bond interface providing HA and redundancy.
+- **NIC Bonding**: also known as network bonding, is defined as the aggregation or combination of multiple NICs into a single bond interface providing HA and redundancy.

-**wget**: used to download files and applications.
+- **wget**: used to download files and applications.

   - The syntax to use this command is `wget http://full-url`

+**curl**:  curl  is  a  tool for transferring data from or to a server.
+If not told otherwise, curl writes the received data to stdout.
+It can be  instructed to  instead save that data into a local file, using the -o, --output or -O, --remote- name options.

+  The syntax for the curl command is `curl option url`

+  curl can also be used to test if a website is up by using the address of the website.
+If after running the curl command you are presented with html coding for the webpge it means the website is up and running.
+In which case it will return: `curl: (6) Could not resolve .....`.

+**ping**: the ping command is used to test if a host is reachable.

+  The syntax for the ping command is `ping option host(url or IP)`

+**ftp**:  allows a user to transfer files to and from a remote network site.